JonZeolla/policy-as-code/README.md

 If you need to pass custom arguments to the `ansible-playbook` command in the `entrypoint.sh`, pass in the arguments as an env var named `ANSIBLE_CUSTOM_ARGS`.

-You can also specify a custom user by setting the `HOST_USER` environment variable inside the container.
+You can specify a custom user by setting the `HOST_USER` environment variable inside the container.

+Additionally, if you want to specify your IP non-interactively, pass in a `CLIENT_IP` environment variable.

 ## Updating

 Standard updates are automated to run twice a week and open a PR if anything changes (via `task update`).
-If you need to rebase the branches of any related demo repos (as defined under `hack/demo-repos.yml`) then run `task update-demo-repos`
+If you need to rebase the branches of any related demo repos (as defined under `hack/demo-repos.yml`) then run `task update-demo-repos`.